 LOVE IS A RACKET

-This an informal little Vitaphone crackler, dated and hokey but still existant thanks to Bette Davis stealing scenes as a perky counter girl for straight edge pharmacist Charlie Farrell.
-He gets roped into counterfeit drug manufacture by Ricardo Cortez, a mobster thrown out of work by the repeal of prohibition and looking for a new product to make and shake down unwilling druggist throats.
-Glenda Farrell (no relation?) also lends some extra oomph as a cat-fightin' moll, but neither she or Davis get enough screen time to liven things up.
-The only glimmers of termite originality occur via Cortez's breezy leadership and fondness for his mug underlings, all played by WB stalwarts like Allen Jenkins, who's scared of the drug business, 'cuz his brother's in jail for 20 years "and he only had two decks of coke on 'im."
+1934 - **An informal little Vitaphone crackler that seems more dated and hokey than the year would seem to allow, but hey, there's Bette Davis, still stealing scenes as a perky counter girl pining (god knows why) for straight edge pharmacist Charlie Farrell, who's too busy getting roped into counterfeit drug manufacture to notice her.
+The roper is a mobster (Ricardo Cortez) who needs a new line of work since the repeal of prohibition.
+He's looking for a new product to make with all that leftover equipment, so why not bootleg pills he can shake down unwilling druggist throats?
+Seems a stretch and Farrell's a bore as always but Glenda Farrell (no relation) is great as a cat-fightin' moll.
+Neither she nor Davis get enough screen time to liven things up, though, so the only glimmers of termite originality occur via Cortez's breezy fondness for his mug underlings, all played by WB stalwarts like Allen Jenkins, who's scared of the drug business, 'cuz his brother's in jail for 20 years "and he only had two decks of coke on 'im."

-See, before they took the cocaine out of Coke (tm) they didn't have that problem: coke should be in coke, anything less is false advertising!
-What a fucked up system.
-In point of fact, the worst culprit for stepping on medication is the big corporations themselves!
+See, before they took the cocaine out of Coke (tm) they didn't have that problem: Coke should have coke in it, anything less and it can't be 'the real thing.'
+It's false advertising!
+What a fucked up system!
 And if they hadn't made beer illegal in the first place, mugs like Cortez would never have gotten their first taste of big business.
-That's not part of the implied moral here, but it should be, as there's little else to go on.
+That's not part of the implied moral here, but it should be, as there's little else to go on if you're immune to Farrell's pipsqueak integrity.
 Niven Busch was a screenwriter, which probably explains the moments of gang camaraderie and business insight.

 1933 - **1/2